bazel-contrib/SIG-rules-authors/go-tutorial.md

 programming language that was created by Google.
 Now that we have some background about Bazel now let's cover some Bazel concepts.

 One of the concepts within bazel is a rule.
 A bazel rule defines a series of actions and outputs.
-Toolchains is another concept/part of bazel.
+Toolchains are another concept/part of bazel.
 The toolchain framework is a way for rule authors to decouple their rule logic from the platform-based selection of tools.
 So we need a rule, or usually a set of rules (ruleset) that provides a toolchain to support a programming language.